-Crispin and his brother Crispinian were Christians who were martyred during the persecution by the Emperor Maximian in Rome.
-They were humble men who preached Good News to their neighbors during the day and made shoes at night in order to earn their living.
-Their sterling example provided a model of courage and persistence against overwhelming odds for the generations of Christians who came after them.
-This day has therefore been celebrated as St. Crispin's Day ever since.
+Today is Saint Crispin's Day.
+Saint Crispin and his brother Crispinian were Christians who were martyred during the persecution by the Emperor Maximian in Rome.
+They preached to people during the day and made shoes at night in order to earn their living.

 “If we are marked to die, we are enough to do our country loss; and if to live, the fewer the men, the greater share of honor.
 God’s will, I pray thee, wish not one man more.
 This story shall the good man teach his son, and Crispin Crispian shall ne’er go by from this day to the ending of the world but we in it shall be remembered.
 We few, we happy few, we band of brothers.
 For he today that sheds his blood with me shall be my brother; be he ne’er so vile, this day shall gentle his condition.
 And gentlemen in England now abed shall think themselves accursed they were not here, and hold their manhoods cheap whiles any speaks that fought with us on St. Crispin’s Day.”